Free Analytics Utility

 Engagement rate gets more useful when you stop treating one formula like a law.

-A follower-based percentage can be helpful for broad comparisons.
-A reach-based percentage can be better when you want to know how the people who actually saw the content responded.
-Impression and view-based formulas can tell a different story again.
+A follower-based engagement rate can help with broad comparisons.
+A reach-based percentage is often more honest when you want to know how the people who actually saw the content responded.
+Impression and view-based formulas read differently again.
+The engagement rate formula you pick changes the answer, so it helps to see them together.

-This engagement rate calculator is built to compare those methods instead of hiding the tradeoff.
-Use the platform preset, paste in your totals, and keep the math in the browser while you decide which interpretation belongs in the report.
+This engagement rate calculator compares those methods side by side instead of hiding the tradeoff.
+Pick the platform preset, paste in your totals from the analytics screen, and keep the math in the browser while you decide which interpretation belongs in the report.

-Manual inputs from native analytics are often more trustworthy than public-profile guesses, especially when some signals are private or hidden.
+Manual inputs from native analytics are usually more trustworthy than public-profile guesses, especially when some signals are private or hidden.

 Follower, reach, impression, and view-based results answer different questions.
 Keeping them together helps you interpret the result honestly.